Looking for information about other Dental Topics?

 A space maintainer holds the lost baby tooth’s space until its permanent replacement has come in.

-3) How a space maintainer can prevent problems.
+3) How placing a space maintainer can prevent these problems.

 As a result, and solely due to just wearing this type of simple device, the need for major orthodontic work later on so to correct the complications that likely would have occurred is totally avoided.